rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/usingmycrypto.md

 The first step to perform the cross-transfer consists in the interaction with the contract located in the Mainchain that contains the tokens to be sent.
 In this case we will use an `IERC20` contract as an example, but it is not subject to any custom functionality so any other ERC20-based contract can be used.

-To continue enter the `address` of the contract and its `JSON ABI` interface
+To continue, enter the `address` of the contract and its `JSON ABI` interface

 !["Access Contract"](/assets/img/tools/tokenbridge/access_contract.png "Access Contract")

 ---

-Afterwards select the `approve` method and complete the parameters with the information of the recipient and the amount we want to send in unit of wei.
+Afterward select the `approve` method and complete the parameters with the information of the recipient and the amount we want to send in unit of wei.
 The spender address will be the address of the so-called Bridge contract in the Mainchain network that will be used as an intermediary for the transfer.

 !["Contract Approve"](/assets/img/tools/tokenbridge/contract_approve.png "Contract Approve")